selimanac/defold-sublime-text/README.md

 ```

 You should set the `default_port` to match this value (8181 in the example).

+## Lua API Annotations

+This package includes support for Defold Lua API annotations that enhance code completion, hover documentation, and other LSP features when editing Defold script files.

+### Features:
+- Automatic download and setup of Defold API annotations
+- Integration with LSP-lua package
+- Code completion for Defold API functions
+- Documentation on hover
+- Type checking for Defold API

+### Requirements:
+- LSP-lua package must be installed
+- Sublime LSP must be enabled

+### Usage:
+The package will automatically check for annotation updates on startup (if `auto_check_annotations` is enabled).
+You can also manually check for updates through the menu: `Tools > Defold > Annotations > Check for Updates`.

 ## Key Bindings
 ### Build Commands